FineUploader/fine-uploader/server/readme.txt

 Return
-{"success":true} when upload was successful {"success": false, "reason": "some reason"} if not successful, and you would like to associate an error message w/ the file {"error":"error message to display"} in case of error
+{"success":true} when upload was successful {"success": false, "reason": "some reason"} if not successful, and you would like to associate an error message w/ the file {"error": "error message to display"} in case of error

-Send me a mail to andrew (at) valums.com, if you will have any questions.